GorkemP/labeled-images-for-ulcerative-colitis/README.md

 ## How to use this repository?

+1. Read the main [article](https://academic.oup.com/ibdjournal/advance-article-abstract/doi/10.1093/ibd/izac226/6830946?login=false) related to the LIMUC dataset to get how this dataset is curated, used, and what are the performance results.
-1. Download the LIMUC dataset from [here](https://zenodo.org/record/5827695#.Yi8GJ3pByUk).
+2. Download the LIMUC dataset from [here](https://zenodo.org/record/5827695#.Yi8GJ3pByUk).
-2. Unzip downloaded files.
+3. Unzip downloaded files.
-3. Install conda virtual environment with `conda env create -f environment.yml` and activate the environment (see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)).
+4. Install conda virtual environment with `conda env create -f environment.yml` and activate the environment (see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)).
-4. Set up [wandb](https://wandb.ai/) platform on your machine (host OS).
+5. Set up [wandb](https://wandb.ai/) platform on your machine (host OS).
-5. Run the desired script in `dataset/` folder to create train-val-test sets for the target task (see below).
+6. Run the desired script in `dataset/` folder to create train-val-test sets for the target task (see below).
-6. Run the training script for the target task.
+7. Run the training script for the target task.

 ##  Which script in the dataset folder should be run?